kstine93/spacetraderClient/docs/devnotes.md

    1. I have read about Pydantic and I don't yet understand why it's needed.
 It's for checking types, but I don't yet understand where and how that adds value outside of type hints + enumerated types that I already have.
 I will keep this in mind though and approach it once I understand it a bit more.
 2. ~~Fix Liskov problem I wrote aboute below for ShipOperator~~
 3. Continue implementing CLI
-   1. **See my notes from June 16th**
+   1. ~~**See my notes from June 16th**~~
+   2. Build out CLI functions more
-4. (TBD) Change how I'm handling credentials in terms of security?
+4. ~~(TBD) Change how I'm handling credentials in terms of security?~~
+   1. I don't see this as a big deal, particularly since this is just a game.
+If I want, I can always adapt my code later to save the yaml in a secret location.
 5. (Stretch) Containerize game (suggestion from Bengisu, but i'm not sure it makes sense)

 **Note about Liskov Substitution Principle:**